It’s Men’s Sexual Health Week!

 Smoking cigarettes damages the sperm, decreases sperm count and motility, and leads to deformities in the sperm’s shape.

-Drinking a lot of alcohol is another bad idea for men who want healthy testicles.
-Alcohol is toxic to male reproductive health, including the testicles and semen quality.
+Excessive alcohol consumption is another bad idea for men who want healthy testicles.
+Alcohol is toxic to male reproductive health, including testicular function and semen quality.